suriya2704/C-PRACTICE/DMA1.md

 ```
 ---
 ## Rules and conditions
- so malloc assign each int 4 byte ,if i want loop 4 loop int then 4*4 16 byte i want give.it automatically asingn.
+  - so malloc assign each int 4 byte ,if i want loop 4 loop int then 4*4 16 byte i want give.it automatically asingn.
-    //bytes to each ,the only thing is we want store all bytes we want. so only we are giving n*whic means n*4 because we looping using n.
+  -bytes to each ,the only thing is we want store all bytes we want. so only we are giving n*whic means n*4 because we looping using n.
-    But if you want 3 integers?
+ -But if you want 3 integers?
-    You need 3 × 4 = 12 bytes.
+ -You need 3 × 4 = 12 bytes.
-    Why?
+ -Why?
 Because:
-    ptr[0]  → 4 bytes
+ -ptr[0]  → 4 bytes
-    ptr[1]  → next 4 bytes
+ -ptr[1]  → next 4 bytes
-    ptr[2]  → next 4 bytes
+ -ptr[2]  → next 4 bytes
-    So total = 12 bytes.
+ -So total = 12 bytes.
   ----